What is a CSA Farm Share?

 CSA stands for Community Supported Agriculture.
 It means that you (the consumer) and we (the farmers) enter into a symbiotic partnership where you invest in the farm during the critical start to our season - and get rewarded with fresh dividends!

 You commit to a CSA subscription (or farm share) now by making a full or partial payment for the entire season.
-Your return on investment is a bag of fresh vegetables throughout the harvest season (May-October).
+Your return on investment is a bag of fresh vegetables throughout the harvest season (May-October), plus a direct connection with your farmer.

-This gives us the critical capital we need to get started, and gives you access to some of the freshest vegetables in town.
+This gives us the critical capital we need to get started, and gives you access to some of the freshest, best tasting vegetables in town.

 What does “customizable CSA” mean?